 A warm bath or shower before bed will send messages to your brain to try to lower you temperature and this will help you get into deeper sleep.
 The warmth will relax muscles in preparation for sleep.

-- Reading something that is fun will take your mind off daytime stress.
+If you feel any daytime stress, reading something that is fun can help take your mind off of it.

 If possible, do not do any stressful activities in your bedroom (i.e. work).
 Keep your room as a sanctuary for sleep and relaxation only.
 This trains your brain to start shutting down and get ready for sleep as you enter the room.